kotatsuyaki/canonical-nthu-thesis/template/thesis.typ

 = Abstract
 This template for master theses / doctoral dissertations uses Typst @madje2022programmable.
 Refer to the README file and the upstream documentations at https://typst.app/docs/ to know more about Typst.

+// Fake generic text.
+Delete it and fill in your actual abstract.
 #lorem(150)
 #pagebreak()

 = 誌謝
+// Fake acknowledgements text.
+Delete it and fill in your actual acknowledgements.
 #fake-zh-acknowledgements
 #pagebreak()